blissfuljuan/it342-g01-mid2425/rigodon-keith-journal-activity/journal.md

 May need to create a fallback error handler to capture uncaught exceptions.
 Waiting on confirmation about multi-value field behavior (emails/phones) before finalizing UI logic.

+**[Date: 06-30-2025]**

+1. What did I accomplish yesterday?

+Investigated and partially resolved causes of the intermittent Whitelabel error pages.
+Implemented basic fallback error handling to catch uncaught exceptions globally.
+Improved frontend UX by adding loading indicators to the contact views.
+Refined error messages from the backend to be more descriptive and user-friendly.
+Committed and pushed latest changes to GitHub for backup and team access.

+2. What will I do today?

+Finalize and test fallback error handling to ensure graceful failures.
+Complete UI logic for multi-value fields (emails, phone numbers) pending team confirmation.
+Review and clean up exception handling in all controller methods.
+Revisit OAuth scopes and Google API quota dashboard to check for usage limits.
+If time permits, begin implementing contact photo upload feature.

+3. Any blockers or challenges?

+Still experiencing occasional silent failures with no logs—might require deeper Spring Boot debugging or enabling trace-level logging.